aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

 tiffOptions.setBitsPerSample(new int[] { 8 });
 ```

-## Step 2: Create a New Image
+### Step 2: Create a New Image

-Now, create a new image with the specified options.
-This image will be used to store the XMP metadata.
+Create a new image with the specified options.
+This image will serve as the container for the XMP metadata.

 ```java
 try (TiffImage image = new TiffImage(new TiffFrame(tiffOptions, rect.getWidth(), rect.getHeight()))) {
 ```

-## Step 3: Create XMP Header and Trailer
+### Step 3: Create XMP Header and Trailer

-Create instances of XMP-Header and XMP-Trailer for your XMP metadata.
-These headers and trailers help define the metadata structure.
+Create instances of XMP‑Header and XMP‑Trailer.
+These objects define the boundaries of the XMP packet.

 ```java
     XmpHeaderPi xmpHeader = new XmpHeaderPi();